Los Lunas, New Mexico: History

 The original land grant was made to Don Adrian Luna Candelaria in 1716, but within two years it was given to the Luna family.
 Some Civil War battles were fought near the village.
 Los Lunas became the county seat in 1876 and became an incorporated village in 1928.
 The Los Lunas Decalogue Stone is located nearby.

 A United States Army Air Forces bombing range, used by elements of the 509th Bomb Wing out of Kirtland Army Air Field, later Kirtland Air Force Base, was located here during and after World War II.

-Los Lunas and it's surrounding communities were impacted by the Desert Willow Complex Fires, which burned multiple homes in the Carson Park district as well as injuring over a dozen people.
+Los Lunas and its surrounding communities were impacted by the Desert Willow Complex Fire, which burned multiple homes in the Carson Park district as well as injuring over a dozen people.

 Geography

 According to the United States Census Bureau, the village has a total area of 10.1 square miles (26.0 km^{2}), all land.
 The village lies in the Rio Grande Valley of the Albuquerque Basin on the west bank of the Rio Grande, and is on State Highway 6, east of Interstate 25.
 El Cerro de Los Lunas, a volcano related to the Rio Grande rift, forms a prominent landmark at the western edge of the village.